E Singapore Math Program and Components

 Teachers can use these videos to explain Singapore Math concepts confidently.
 Teachers can pause at appropriate points to draw attention to key ideas, promote class discussions and reinforce understanding.
 Educators can also use these videos to prepare for their lessons instead of using Teacher Guides.

-- Assist practice exercises
+- Assisted practice exercises

-The assist practice exercises provide more visuals and guidance for students to acquire new concepts.
+The assisted practice exercises provide more visuals and guidance for students to acquire new concepts.
 It especially helps students who require extra support to acquire new skills.
 Teachers can use assist exercises to differentiate their instruction and to provide support to students who are still having difficulty understanding.

 - Benchmark practice exercises